Robinator9002/ModelAssetLoader/README.md

 [ ] Phase 3: Improvements (Starting now)

-    [ ] Get A1111 to work (errors in the creation of the environment)

     [ ] Overwork the UI Management to allow the user to change paths and stack more version of one ui

-    [ ] Fix the start button for every individual AI and give better feedback during starting
+    [ ] Fix the start button for every individual AI and give better feedback during starting (including A1111 installation)

     [ ] Overwork Error Messages to be more descriptive